ikt32/GTAVManualTransmission/doc/README.md

 * `BACKSPACE` to go back

-The menu supports controller input fully too, but you'll need to assign controller buttons to if if you want to.
+The menu supports controller input fully too, but you'll need to assign controller buttons to open the menu.

 ![Menu main](MenuMain0.jpg)